microsoft/hyperspace/docs/_docs/03-ug-mutable-dataset.md

 Currently, there are two refresh modes available for an index: `"full"` and `"incremental"`.

 #### Full
-Using `refresh` with the `"full"` mode on an index causes the index refresh action perform a full rebuild of the index.
+After some changes in an index's original dataset files, using `refresh` with the `"full"` mode on the index causes the index refresh action perform a full rebuild of the index.
 This ends up creating a new version of the index and involves a full scan of the underlying latest source data.
 As a result, the amount of time it takes to refresh an index in this mode is similar to creating a new index with that size.
 The advantage is that once refresh in the full mode is finished successfully, new index files are created and organized in the most optimized way according to index's last source data content and the its bucketing configuration.